 27. Visit Vietnam Museum Of Ethnology (Bảo Tàng Dân Tộc Học)

 By visiting this largest museum in Hanoi, you will have a chance to play some folk games like bamboo dancing or stilt walking, which are typical of Vietnamese culture.
 Going inside the museum, you will be able to learn about daily life activities of Vietnamese ethnic people.
 There are also houses on stilts, the model houses of some ethnic groups, where you can discover more about their life.
-Visiting Vietnam Museum Of Ethnology is one of the best Hanoi activities.
+Visiting Vietnam Museum Of Ethnology is one of the best things to do in Hanoi.

 Vietnam Museum Of Ethnology